 - reviewed the annual financial statements and Management's Discussion and Analysis with Management and the external auditors prior to approval by the Board and reviewed interim financial statements and Management's Discussion and Analysis, news releases and other material financial disclosures with Management and the external auditors prior to publication.
-These reviews included a discussion of matters required or recommended to be disclosed under International Financial Reporting Standards ("IFRS") and securities regulations and laws. - obtained assurances from Management and the external auditors that the Corporation is in full compliance with legal and regulatory requirements related to financial reporting; - ensured that an adequate system is in place for employees to report, on a confidential and anonymous basis, accounting, auditing, financial reporting and disclosure practices they find questionable; and - based on this information and the work throughout the year, including the internal audit and financial controls program and work with the external auditors outlined below, the Audit Committee recommended to the Board that the audited financial statements be approved and included in the Annual Report to shareholders.
+These reviews included a discussion of matters required or recommended to be disclosed under International Financial Reporting Standards ("IFRS") and securities regulations and laws.
+A member of the Audit Committee attended a meeting of Management's Disclosure Committee to observe and assess senior Management's process for confirming full disclosure in financial news releases; - obtained assurances from Management and the external auditors that the Corporation is in full compliance with legal and regulatory requirements related to financial reporting; - ensured that an adequate system is in place for employees to report, on a confidential and anonymous basis, accounting, auditing, financial reporting and disclosure practices they find questionable; and - based on this information and the work throughout the year, including the internal audit and financial controls program and work with the external auditors outlined below, the Audit Committee recommended to the Board that the audited financial statements be approved and included in the Annual Report to shareholders.